Foulest/Chatter/README.md

 After inputting your OAuth token and the channel you want to listen to, you can start sending messages to the chat and the application will translate them into key presses.

-Chat messages that are **uppercase** will be translated into a key press and a key release one second later.

-Chat messages that are **lowercase** will be translated into a key press and a key release immediately.

-There are some pre-configured key bindings in the `ALLOWED_INPUTS` map in the main class, but you can modify them to your liking.

-Chatter will only translate messages into inputs if the active window is of the allowed window titles.
+The application will only send inputs if the active window is of the allowed window titles.
 You can modify the allowed window titles in the `ALLOWED_WINDOW_TITLES` list in the main class.

-This is done to prevent the application from sending inputs to the wrong window, which could be dangerous.
+All of Chatter's inputs can be modified in the `ALLOWED_INPUTS` list in the main class.
+Note: the inputs are case-sensitive.
+Chat messages that are **uppercase** will press the key and hold it for one second.
+Chat messages that are **lowercase** will press the key and release it immediately.

 ## Getting Help